bamlab/dev-standards/react-native/setup/setup-firebase.mo.md

 #### Setup google-services.json
 Download the `google-services.json` from the firebase console and paste it on `android/app/google-services.json`.

-Add the folowing lines on the `android/build.gradle` file:
+Add the following lines on the `android/build.gradle` file:
 ```gradle
 buildscript {
   // ...